Goat Hill Overlook

 Bowmans Tower seen from South Overlook.

 Return from the side trail and continue on WHITE (Quarry).
-The trail hooks around and starts to head back at this point and may be slightly confusing.
+The trail hooks around and starts to head back at this point.

 1.7 – WHITE (Quarry) ends at a T-junction with YELLOW (Goat Hill).
 Turn LEFT to now follow YELLOW (Goat Hill).